Payelban2022/A-study-on-autism/README.md

 Q-Chat-10
-Q-CHAT-10 Quantitative Checklist for Autism in Toddlers A quick referral guide for parents to complete about their toddler (18 – 24 months) with concerns about autism
+Q-CHAT-10 Quantitative Checklist for Autism in Toddlers A quick referral guide for parents to complete about their toddler (18 – 24 months) with concerns about autism.

 For each item, please circle the response which best applies to your child: